 Understanding Wagering Requirements

-Wagering requirements, also sometimes referred to as ‘play-through’ requirements, are included in almost every bonus offer available, even those that claim to be ‘no deposit’ or ‘free spins’ bonus offers.
+Wagering requirements, also sometimes referred to as ‘play-through’ requirements, are included in almost every bonus offer available, even those that claim to be 'free spins no deposit Canada 2019'.
 This is why reading the fine print by clicking on ‘Read More’ or ‘Bonus Details’ buttons (links) usually found at the bottom of every bonus offer is a must.

 Every bonus will have wagering requirements that the online casinos or sportsbooks expect from you once you undertake the bonus offer.
 Basically, wagering requirements are set at a specific amount of time that you have to wager (bet) the full value of your bonus offer.
 This can either be just the bonus amount or sometimes the bonus amount plus your deposit amount; it all depends on the casino/sportsbook and their bonus offer.